RevenueCat/revenuecat-docs/docs_source/Promotional Entitlements/grant-a-promotional-entitlement.md

 ---
-title: "Grant a Promotional Entitlement"
+title: Grant a Promotional Entitlement
-slug: "grant-a-promotional-entitlement"
+slug: grant-a-promotional-entitlement
-excerpt: "Grants a user a promotional entitlement.
-Does not override or defer a store transaction, applied simultaneously."
+excerpt: Grants a user a promotional entitlement.
+Does not override or defer a store transaction, applied simultaneously.
 hidden: false
-createdAt: "2019-08-09T05:30:42.631Z"
+createdAt: '2019-08-09T05:30:42.631Z'
-updatedAt: "2022-07-21T14:54:10.803Z"
+updatedAt: '2022-07-21T14:54:10.803Z'
+category: 640a7bf59a17e2000b581d4f
 ---
 [block:callout]
 {